necozita/databasion/README.md

 ## Requirements

 ### Ruby

 * Ruby >= 1.8.7

 ### Gems

 * ActiveRecord >= 2.3.5
 * ActiveSupport >= 2.3.5
 * Google Spreadsheet >= 0.1.1
 * Spreadsheet >= 0.6.4.1

+## Installation

+### Install

+    sudo gem install databasion

 ## Spreadsheet Conventions

 None of this would really work if there weren't some conventions in place.
 The following explains how the worksheet needs to be formatted, how the data spreadsheets themselves needs to be formatted, what fields are required, and what fields can be ignored.

-At the highest level there needs to be a worksheet named __Database__.
+At the highest level there needs to be a worksheet named _Database_.
 This is simply a master list of related spreadsheets, and what database they correspond to (for split table designs).
 The column names are required.

 ### Database

 | spreadsheet | database| username| password| adapter| host     | port| options
 |:------------|:--------|:--------|:--------|:-------|:---------|:----|:-------
 | superheroes | db1     | dbuser  | dbuser  | mysql  | 127.0.0.1|     |

-The options column currently support's __force__, which tells the database to drop and recreate the table.
+The options column currently support's _force_, which tells the database to drop and recreate the table.

 Next we define the actual table spreadsheets.